AaronBray/AaronBray.github.io/_posts/2025-09-30-chocolate_factory.md

 We see 'gum_room.txt' file

-lets download this and inspect it
+Lets download this and inspect it

 {% highlight bash %}
 >> get gum_room.jpg